Showing posts with label Marchione campaign. Show all posts

 9/11/07, Impressions of Hank Myers council debut

-UPDATE, 5/20/09 - Mr. Myers has been in office almost two years now and I've learned more about him from my weekly Council viewing and reporting.
-He's a dedicated representative.
-It's sometimes difficult to discern his true position since he will often slide on issues.
-As Council Chair of Parks and Human Resources he has attended several GreenRedmond work parties (and missed mine), yet he tenaciously supports the SE Industries lobby, RICE.
-(RICE lobbies for hands off on stormwater regulations.
-Stormwater run-off has potential to contaminate our shallow aquifer.)
-RICE supported him during his run for Council.
+As Council Chair of Parks and Human Resources he has attended several GreenRedmond tree-planting work parties.
+He tenaciously supports the SE Industries lobby, RICE.
+RICE lobbies for "hands off" on costly stormwater regulations.
+They backed Hank during his run for Council.
 Mr. Myers basks in his political atmosphere.
-He often addresses Council during meetings in a formal, speech-like manner, usually leading with a long list of credentials.
-Myers is smart, experienced in regulatory matters and wants everyone to know it.
-My nickname for Hank Myers is "Wiser Myers".
+He often addresses Council during meetings in a formal, speech-like manner, sometimes leading with a list of credentials.
+Myers is very smart with career experience in regulatory matters.
+My nickname for Hank is "Wiser Myers."
+He's a man of very good humor and would laugh at this moniker.

 8/25, "Race for Mayor" Reporter article reviewed